alfarodeprado/bo-ena/README.md

     python set_env.py -s -r
 ```

-- Once created the environment, one can also run it manually by `source env/bin/activate` (Linux/Mac), or `env\Scripts\activate` (Windows cmd).
+- Once the environment is created, one can also run it manually by `source env/bin/activate` (Linux/Mac), or `env\Scripts\activate` (Windows cmd).
 Then once finished `deactivate`.

 - **Run each script in its folder**, since it will be easier to define paths, and all submission files will be created in that folder (by default, if not specified in the configuration file).

 - May use `-c` and `-s` if not using the configuration file, to generate XML or manifest(s) and to submit to ENA, respectively.
 Can do one or the two.

-- By default, scripts run in “test” mode, the `live` field in the configuration file (or `--live` flag as argument) switches from the test endpoint to the production server.
+- By default, scripts are run in “test” mode, the `live` field in the configuration file (or `--live` flag as argument) switches from the test endpoint to the public server.

 - Credentials may come from the `credentials` field, or (only for biosamples.py) when using terminal arguments, `--cred_file` or `--username` and `--password`.
 This credentials file is assumed to be a text file with the username in line 1, and password in line 2.